 So how exactly did I go from the United States to Spain at the age of 29?
 Like many of us, I always assumed that living in Europe was an experience out of reach for an American like me.
 I knew that visas were complicated and my prospects of marrying a European were slim to none.
-So I went about my 20’s working, and traveling here and there.
+So I went about my 20’s working and travelling here and there.

-A series of events led me to learning Spanish and I ended up in a bilingual job in my city.
+A series of events led me to learn Spanish and I ended up in a bilingual job in my city.
 I also started a fashion blog that I wanted to turn into a travel blog that year.
 While I was content in my hometown, I knew that a move to another country was what I desired and I began to explore the option of Spain.

 “There’s this government program where you only work 12 hours a week teaching English!” he told me.
-It was called Auxiliares de Conversación
+It was called Auxiliares de Conversación.

 How I prepared